hctom/drubo/docs/configuration.md

 All project configuration values are saved in the ```.drubo.yml``` file in your project directory.
-Normally this file should not be commited to version control repositories as it contains the identifier for the currently used environment and other values that may change between different developers, hosting locations etc. - You should run [ ```project:init``` ][command.project.init] everywhere instead to setup these specific configuration values.
+Normally this file should not be commited to version control repositories as it contains the name for the currently used environment and other values that may change between different developers, hosting locations etc. - You should run [ ```project:init``` ][command.project.init] everywhere instead to setup these specific configuration values.